 Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI) are invited to work with their organizations to develop an application for assistance.
-Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to work with their organization to apply for assistance.
+Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply for assistance.